ghas-lab-templates/exercises/module-1.md

 </details>

+#### Discussion Points
+- Why are SBOMs critical for supply chain security?
+How can they help organizations manage software vulnerabilities and risks?
+- How does SBOM attestation ensure the integrity and authenticity of the generated SBOM?
+What are the implications of not attesting SBOMs?
+- How can SBOMs assist in meeting compliance requirements and providing transparency to stakeholders or customers?
+- What challenges might teams face in generating, managing, and using SBOMs effectively?
+How can these challenges be addressed?
+- How can teams integrate SBOM generation and attestation into their CI/CD pipelines without causing disruptions?
+- What strategies should be used to store and manage SBOM artifacts securely and efficiently?
+How can teams ensure they are accessible when needed?

 ## Supply Chain Security - Manage Your Environment

 ### Lab 5 - Dependabot Alerts and Security Updates

+#### Objective

 In this lab, we will enable and review Depenabot Alerts and Dependabot Security Updates

+#### Steps
 1. Edit your custom security configuration to enable dependabot.
   a.
 Click on your Organization's settings.
 In the `Security` section of the sidebar, select the `Code security` dropdown menu, then click `Configurations`.
 On the `Code security configurations` page, under `Organization configurations`, locate the custom configuration you created earlier (Custom GHAS Configuration).
 Click on the Edit (pencil) icon next to the configuration
 2. Under `Dependency Graph and Dependabot` section, navigate to the dropdowns for `Dependabot alerts` and `Security updates`, and set both to `Enabled`.